In This Article

-As Hippocrates wisely stated thousands of years ago, "all disease begins in the gut," and this long-held medical wisdom rings especially true in the wellness world right now, particularly when it comes to inflammation.
+As Hippocrates wisely stated thousands of years ago, "all disease begins in the gut," and this long-held medical wisdom rings especially true in the wellness world, particularly when it comes to inflammation.
 Bloating as a result of gastritis (irritation of the stomach lining) is among the most common health issues that can lead to everyday discomfort, which is why we tapped holistic nutritionist and health coach Carly Brawner for her top advice on the topic, including her best home remedies for stomach inflammation.

 "The most common causes of stomach inflammation are bacterial infections, viruses, leaky gut, and chronic stress," Brawner tells MyDomaine.
 "Too much or too little stomach bile, inflammation from food allergies, anti-inflammatory drugs [like over-the-counter pain medications], and poor diet are other common culprits of gastritis."

 If those jeans are starting to feel a little tighter after meals, you're experiencing tummy troubles more frequently, or you're gaining a few extra pounds as a result of gastritis, fear not.
-Keep reading for the top symptoms and the best home remedies of stomach inflammation, along with when it's an ideal time to seek out professional care from your doctor.

 Top Symptoms of Stomach Inflammation